callumrollo/callumrollo.github.io/content/pages/borrow_stuff.md

 - Knife steel and whetstones
 - Electronics toolset (small scredrivers, phone screen removal tools etc.)
 - Router, ethernet cables, switch, old Linux laptops
+- 35mm film camera (Minolta) and external flash for the hotshoe

 Some of this stuff I'm pretty good with (especially bike tools), for others you'll need to bring your own expertise!
 I suck at sewing and knife sharpening.